 Complex designs can take many months to get right.

 The methods used to make completed models are not the same as those used to make prototypes.

-Costs and availability of materials have a major impact on the production of each model.
-Unpredicted world events can mean manufactures have to put up their prices.
-Unfortunately this is very true for model railways too.
+Costs and availability of materials have a major impact on the production price of each model.
+Unpredicted world events can mean manufacturers have to put up their prices.
+Unfortunately, this is very true for model railways too.